ffuf/ffuf/README.md

 - master
    - New
    - Changed
+      - New CLI flag: -i, dummy flag that does nothing. for compatibility with copy as curl.
+      - New CLI flag: -b/--cookie, cookie data for compatibility with copy as curl.

 - v0.10
    - New
       - New CLI flag: -ac to autocalibrate response size and word filters based on few preset URLs.
       - New CLI flag: -timeout to specify custom timeouts for all HTTP requests.
       - New CLI flag: --data for compatibility with copy as curl functionality of browsers.
-      - New CLI flag: --compress, dummy flag that does nothing. for compatibility with copy as curl.
+      - New CLI flag: --compressed, dummy flag that does nothing. for compatibility with copy as curl.
       - New CLI flags: --input-cmd, and --input-num to handle input generation using external commands.
 Mutators for example.
 Environment variable FFUF_NUM will be updated on every call of the command.
       - When --input-cmd is used, display position instead of the payload in results.
 The output file (of all formats) will include the payload in addition to the position however.